cocos2d-x/cocos-benchmark/README.md

 cocos-benchmark
 ===============
-Cocos-benchmark is a benchmark for cocos2d which focus on Intel chip performance improvement.
+Cocos-benchmark is a benchmark for cocos2d, which is designed to compare different engine versions of the same platform, different platforms to each other(Inspired by [SunSpider][7]).

 The first version is for [Cocos2d-html5][1], and it will support Hybrid and native in the future.